-Fig. 10 illustrates the main results computed from our models, and compares them to the corresponding anatomical data reported in the literature (Malach et al., 1993; Bosking et al., 1997).
-The agreement of the computational process to the biological data is striking, both qualitatively and quantitatively.
-As with the association field, our model correctly predicts the spread of the pooled distribution with similar peak height (approximately 11% for orientation resolution of 10 degrees) and a similar orientation offset at which it crosses the uniform distribution (approximately $\pm 40$ degrees).
-Unlike colinearity and association field models, however, ours predict qualitative differences between distributions of individual neurons, or injection sites, similar to findings in the literature (Fig 10c).
-Most importantly, our model predicts the consistently non-monotonic standard deviation.
-At orientation resolution of 10 degrees, both the anatomical data and the computational models exhibit variance local minima at approximately $\pm 30$ degrees.
-This property holds both for a random sample of cells (Fig. 11), and for the computational population as a whole (not shown for space consideration).
+11% for orientation resolution of 10 degrees) and a similar orientation offset at which it crosses the uniform distribution (approximately \pm 40 degrees).
+Unlike collinearity and association field models, however, ours predict qualitative differences between distributions of individual neurons, or injection sites, similar to findings in the literature (see Figure 10c).
+Most important, our model predicts the consistently nonmonotonic standard deviation.
+At orientation resolution of 10 degrees, both the anatomical data and the computational models exhibit variance local minima at approximately ± 30 degrees.
+This property holds for both a random sample of cells (see Figure 11) and the computational population as a whole (not shown for space consideration).

-3.2 Curvature quantization and population statistics

-The geometrical model discussed in this paper must be quantized both in orientation and curvature before projection patterns can be computed and computational predictions can be made.
+3.2 Curvature Quantization and Population Statistics.
+The geometrical model discussed in this article must be quantized in both orientation and curvature before projection patterns can be computed and computational predictions can be made.
 We fixed the orientation quantization to the same level used in Bosking et al. (1997).
-Curvature quantization, however, is not addressed in the physiological literature and thus it is necessary to examine its effect on the resultant connectivity distributions.
-We note that even with orientation represented to hyper-acuity levels there are sufficient number of cells to represent such quantization (Miller and Zucker, 1999).
+Curvature quantization, however, is not addressed in the physiological literature, and thus it is necessary to examine its effect on the resultant connectivity distributions.
+We note that even with orientation represented to hyperacuity levels, there are sufficient numbers of cells to represent such quantization (Miller & Zucker, 1999).

 Broad orientation tuning implies discrete orientation quantization and suggests even more discrete curvature quantization.
-The results presented in Figs 10 and 11 are based on quantizing curvature into 5 classes.
-This is a likely upper bound, given the broad band-pass tuning of cortical neurons that have been observed (Dobbins et al., 1987; Versavel et al., 1990) and modeled (Dobbins et al., 1989).
-However, to study the effect of curvature quantization, we repeated the entire set of computations with both a smaller (3) and a larger (7) number of curvature classes.
-3 is clearly the lower limit, which may correspond to the tree shrew (Bosking et al., 1997) or other simple mammals, and 7 is more than required computationally (Ben-Shahar and Zucker, 2003b).
+The results presented in Figures 10 and 11 are based on quantizing curvature into five classes.4 This is a likely upper bound, given the broad bandpass tuning of cortical neurons that have been observed (Dobbins et al., 1987; Versavel et al., 1990) and modeled (Dobbins, Zucker, & Cynader, 1989).
+However, to study the effect of curvature quantization, we repeated the entire set of computations with both a smaller (three) and a larger (seven) number of curvature classes.
+Three is clearly the lower limit, which may correspond to the tree shrew (Bosking et al., 1997) or other simple mammals, and seven is more than required computationally (Ben-Shahar, & Zucker, 2003b).
 We found that all of the properties predicted initially remain invariant under these changes.
-In particular, regardless of quantization level, the pooled distribution remains unimodal, it peaks at zero orientation difference with approximately 11%, it crosses the uniform distribution at $\pm 40^{\circ}$ , and it has non-monotonic variance with local minima at $\pm 30^{\circ}$ (with somewhat increased variance around zero orientation for higher quantization levels).
+In particular, regardless of quantization level, the pooled distribution remains unimodal, it peaks at zero orientation difference with approximately 11%, it crosses the uniform distribution at ± 40 degrees, and it has nonmonotonic variance with local minima at ± 30 degrees (with somewhat increased variance around zero orientation for higher quantization levels).
 Qualitative differences between individual neurons are predicted regardless of the number of curvature classes.
-All these results are illustrated in Fig. 12.
+All these results are illustrated in Figure 12.